-We've run a couple of shows two or three shows, in fact about various transgender issues these days, clearly this is a problem.
-It only affects people with overuse injuries, interestingly, a dozen.
+We've run a couple of shows, two or three shows, in fact about various transgender issues these days, clearly this is a problem which only affects people with ovaries.

+Interestingly it doesn't.
 I'm glad that you asked that.
-And yes, of course, PCOS can affect people who are transgender or non binary, but we actually know it.
-It's not a disease of the ovaries.
-It's, it does affect how the ovaries function, but it is an endocrine disorder and they were actually going to rename it reproductive metabolic syndrome, which would have been a much better term for it.
-And you know, we'll come to that because it has a wide range of metabolic effects.
-And but they've decided that would be far too confusing.
-So they just leave it as it is that yeah, in terms of that, it's it can affect people of all genders.
-And there was a great study in that came out in 2020. wants a during the pandemic buy in from Oxford, the author was zoo, I pulled the references on the slides, I know you're going to hand them out to everyone.
-And it did it.
-It was a study of over 175,000 men, and it showed that men can also develop characteristics of PCLs as well.
-So things like the scalp hair loss and so I was gonna say I asked the question, obviously knowing what the answer was going to be.
-And largely because Um, you're not going to see irregular periods in men and it'd be hard to Reppert to recognise hyperandrogenism in men because that's what they are.
-So how can they ever be diagnosed with this, so they don't have kind of, they have characteristics of PCOS rather than a typical thing, but it still means that they should get checked out for things like just checking that they don't have any other metabolic issues.
-So scalp hair loss, central obesity, they may have a mother or a sister with PCOS.
-Type Two Diabetes in the family.
-So yeah, male pattern baldness, all of this, there's got to be checked out if you're a man.
+And yes, of course, PCOS can affect people who are transgender or non-binary, but we actually know it's not a disease of the ovaries.
+It does affect how the ovaries function, but it is an endocrine disorder and they were actually going to rename it reproductive metabolic syndrome, which would have been a much better term for it, and we'll come to that, because it has a wide range of metabolic effects.
+But they decided that would be far too confusing, so they'd just leave it as it is.
+But in terms that, it can affect people of all genders.
+And there was a great study that came out in 2021, during the pandemic, from Oxford, the author was Zhu, I put all the references on the slides, I know you're going to hand them out to everyone.
+It was a study of over 175,000 men, and it showed that men can also develop characteristics of PCOS as well, so things like the scalp hair loss.

+I was going to say, I asked the question, obviously knowing what the answer was going to be and largely because, you're not going to see irregular periods in men and it'd be hard to recognise hyperandrogenism in men, because that's what they are.
+So how can they ever be diagnosed with this?

+Sure.
+So they have characteristics of PCOS rather than a typical thing, but it still means that they should get checked out for things like just checking that they don't have any other metabolic issues.
+So scalp hair loss, central obesity, they may have a mother or a sister with PCOS, type 2 diabetes in the family, male pattern baldness, all of this has got to be checked out if you're a man.
 So this is relevant for everyone who's listening.
+So if you tuned in tonight...

+You're looking at my hairline as you say this, aren't you?

-So if you tuned in tonight, looking at my hairline, love, it's something that I think should be D stigmatised in general and that's why we try to use the term female pattern hair loss in the book because we rather than saying things like alopecia which is actually seen as stigmatising or using tonnes, like testosterone is a male hormone.
-Actually, both women and men have testosterone it's not limited to just one gender.
+No but it's something that I think should be destigmatised in general and that's why we try to use the term female pattern hair loss in the book, because rather than saying things like alopecia which is actually seen as stigmatising or using terms like, testosterone is a male hormone.
+Actually, both women and men have testosterone, it's not limited to just one gender.
 And that makes it a lot a lot less stigmatising.
 Because as you can imagine, this is a difficult condition to live with.